Cosmian/crypto_base/README.md

 ### Benchmarks

 The Sha256 implementation is that of libsodium.
-The AES MMO implementation is particularly performing for data length which are multiple of 32 bytes.
+The AES MMO implementation is particularly performing for data lengths that are multiples of 32 bytes.

 Intel(R) Core(TM) i9-9980HK CPU @ 2.40GHz - 4800 bogomips .
 Single Threaded.